Frustrated with Eczema Care?

 Eczema can be challenging any time of year.
 Summer heat can make eczema worse for some people.
 Stay cool and dry!
 Keep clothing light and loose and consider natural fabrics like cotton and linen.
 Minimize sweating and dry off the backs of knees and insides of elbows, where sweat might collect.

-Eczema treatment can look, feel, and appear different for each person, and eczema action plans will vary for each person.
+Eczema can look, feel, and appear different for each person.
 Sometimes, it even varies between flare-ups for the same person.
 Generally, people with dry, sensitive skin can be more susceptible to developing eczema.

 Itching can be the worst part.
-Indulging in scratching your eczema can lead to bleeding, which leads to even more inflammation, which leads to skin damage, and more severe eczema.
-It’s a vicious cycle of discomfort and pain and can become rough on the wellness of your skin.
+Indulging in scratching your eczema can lead to bleeding, which leads to even more inflammation, which leads to skin damage and more severe eczema.
+It’s a vicious cycle of discomfort and pain.

-The type and severity of eczema can show up differently for each person and can appear in summer or winter.
+The type and severity of eczema can show up differently for each person.
 These are just a few of the more common ways it presents itself.

 - Red, inflamed skin